devnull-cz/c-prog-lang/modules/structures.md

 ## Structure initialization

-- can initialize a structure in its definition using the initiator list of values.
+- Can initialize a structure in its definition using the initiator list of values.
 You must either follow the ordering of members:

 ```C